XspeedPL/PaintKiller/README.md

 # PaintKiller
-[Ms]Paint Graphics Slaughter RPG Game
+A cool game with crappy graphics!

-Controls:
+## Controls:
-- Menu:
+* Menu:
- - Arrow keys for navigation, Enter, F1 to go back, ESC to quit
+ * Arrow keys for navigation, F to enter, F1 to go back, ESC to quit
-- In-Game:
+* In-Game:
- - Arrow keys for movement, F - basic attack, G - skill 1, H - skill 2, ESC to pause
+ * Arrow keys for movement, F - basic attack, G - special attack 1, H - special attack 2, ESC to pause
-- In-Game (GamePad):
- - Left thumbstick for movement, B1 - basic, B2 - skill 1, B3 - skill 2
-- Paused:
+* Paused:
- - ESC to unpause, F1 to quit to main menu
+ * ESC to unpause, F1 to quit to main menu

  Have Fun!